FullGardenStudent/fc_downloader/README.md

 # fc_downloader
 Basic four chan thread media downloader.
-Downloads all the media from a thread into the Downloads folder in the appropriate thread catetory and name directories.
+Does nothing more than downloading all the media from a thread along with their file name into a Downloads folder in the same directory.
+It'll skip downloading if the file with same name already exists.

 ## TO DO
 - verify already downloaded files